Dither/readable-javascript/README.txt

 meddle with DOM processing.
 It can result impairment of highlighting performance to a great extent.

 Based on the folowing projects:
-JS PrettyPrint // Copyright (C) 2006 Google Inc.
+Code Prettify // Copyright (C) 2006 Google Inc.
 JS-Beautify // Copyanywhere (?)
 Einar Lielmanis, <einar@jsbeautifier.org>